crozone/FormatWith/README.md

 This library provides named string formatting via the string extension .FormatWith().
 It formats strings with named parameters based upon an input lookup dictionary or type.

-It is written as a PCL class library, publishes to NuGet package, and is fully compatible with .NET Core.
-It is currently built against .NETStandard 1.3 and .NET Full Framework 4.5, which makes it compatible with .NET Core 1.0, .NET Full 4.5+, UWP/uap 10, and most mono/xamarin platforms.
+It is written as a Net Standard 2.0 class library, published as a NuGet package, and is fully compatible with any .NET platform that implement NetStandard 2.0.
+This makes it compatible with .NET Core 2.0, .NET Full Framework 4.6.1, UWP/UAP 10, and most mono/xamarin platforms.

 An example of what it can do: